-- \Box To understand the importance of nutrients. - ☐ To know about the methods of analysis of macronutrient.
+- To gain knowledge on nutritive value of Indian foods. - To understand the importance of nutrients. - To know about the methods of analysis of macronutrient.

-CO CO Statement Knowledge Number Level CO1.
+CO Number CO Statement Knowled ge Level CO1.
 State the comparison of measurement of raw and cooked volume of food K1 CO2.
 Explain the food sources of macro and micro nutrient K2 CO3.
 Give examples of macro and micro nutrient rich recipe K2 CO4.
 Interpret the nutrient content of the recipe K2 CO5.
-Apply the procedure involved in estimation of fibre, fat and nitrogen K3
+Apply the procedure involved in estimation of fibre, fat and nitrogen К3